Revisiting Event Study Designs: Robust and Efficient Estimation: Imputation-Based Estimation and Testing

-So far, we have formulated high-level conditions on the weights $v_{it}$ of any linear unbiased estimator of $\tau_{w}$.
-We now present low-level sufficient conditions for consistency and asymptotic Normality of the imputation estimator $\hat{\tau}_{w}^{*}$ for the benchmark case of a panel with unit and period fixed effects, a fixed or slowly growing number of periods, and no restrictions on treatment effects.
-Unlike \ref{prop:consistency,prop:asymptoticnormality}, these conditions are imposed directly on the weights $w_{1}$ chosen by the researcher, and not on the the implied weights $v_{it}^{\ast}$, and are therefore easy to verify. \begin{prop}[Consistency and asymptotic Normality in short panels] Consider the estimator $\hat{\tau}_{w}^{*}$ for a panel with $I$ units and $T$ periods in data where no unit is treated in the first period, with two-way fixed effects (\ref{assu:A1}), no anticipation effects (\ref{assu:NoAnticip}), treatment effects that vary arbitrarily (trivial \ref{assu:A2prime}), and clustered error terms (\ref{assu:clustered}).
-Suppose \ref{assu:lowelevel-consistent} holds, which requires that all units are observed in the first period, the weights $w_{1}$ fulfill a Herfindahl condition, $T$ does not grow too fast, and there is a sufficient number of untreated observations.
-Then $\hat{\tau}_{w}^{*}$ from \ref{prop:OLS-BLUE} is consistent for $\tau_{w}$.
-Moreover, when \ref{assu:lowelevel-inference} also holds, which requires that the panel is complete, the number of periods $T$ is fixed, treatment-effect weights $w_{1}$ do not vary too much within cohort-period cells, and the size of each cohort increases, then $\hat{\tau}_{w}^{*}$ is $\sqrt{I}$-consistent and asymptotically Normal. \end{prop} The idea behind these sufficient conditions is that sufficiently large groups of untreated observations in each relevant period cell allow for the consistent estimation of period fixed effects.
-With period FEs estimated well, we can then derive the properties of weights $v_{it}^{\ast}$ for all observations from the conditions on $w_{1}$, and thus invoke the above high-level conditions.
+So far, we have formulated high-level conditions on the weights $v_{it}$ of any linear unbiased estimator of $\tau_{w}$. \ref{subsec:appx-sufficient} presents low-level sufficient conditions for consistency and asymptotic normality of the imputation estimator $\hat{\tau}_{w}^{*}$ for the benchmark case of a panel with unit and period FEs, a fixed or slowly growing number of periods, and no restrictions on treatment effects.
+Unlike \ref{prop:consistency,prop:asymptoticnormality}, these conditions are imposed directly on the weights $w_{1}$ chosen by the researcher, and not on the the implied weights $v_{it}^{\ast}$, such that the researcher can assess more directly whether the asymptotic approximation is likely to be precise.
+In particular, the estimator achieves consistency and asymptotic normality in the common case where the number of time periods is fixed, the size of all cohorts increases, the weights on treatment effects do not vary within the same period and cohort, and the sum of (absolute) weights is bounded.
+In addition, the sufficient conditions are also fulfilled when the number of periods grows slowly and when weights differ across observations within the same cohort and period, but not by too much.
+With covariates other than unit and period FEs, e.g. with unit-specific linear trends, the general weight conditions in \ref{assu:Herfindahl} and \ref{prop:asymptoticnormality} can also be used to verify consistency and asymptotic normality.
+In those cases, the sufficient conditions are typically fulfilled for convex combinations of cohort-average treatment effects whenever the size of cohorts grows sufficiently fast relatively to the number of periods (see \ref{subsec:appx-sufficient}).